kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## use-forwarded-headers

-If true, nginx passes the incoming `X-Forwarded-*` headers to upstreams.
-Use this option when nginx is behind another L7 proxy / load balancer that is setting these headers.
+If true, NGINX passes the incoming `X-Forwarded-*` headers to upstreams.
+Use this option when NGINX is behind another L7 proxy / load balancer that is setting these headers.

-If false, nginx ignores incoming `X-Forwarded-*` headers, filling them with the request information it sees.
-Use this option if nginx is exposed directly to the internet, or it's behind a L3/packet-based load balancer that doesn't alter the source IP in the packets.
+If false, NGINX ignores incoming `X-Forwarded-*` headers, filling them with the request information it sees.
+Use this option if NGINX is exposed directly to the internet, or it's behind a L3/packet-based load balancer that doesn't alter the source IP in the packets.

 ## forwarded-for-header